taosourcerer/source/README.md

 ### Science

 Some people claim to base their worldview on science.
-This is impossible, since science is incomplete.
+This is impossible since science is incomplete.
 It leaves many problems open, as evident from philosophy of science.
-Science does not inform you what to study at the university, what job to appy to, where to invest, and in general what do do in life.
+Science does not inform you what to study at the university, what job to apply to, where to invest, and in general what to do in life.
 To do that, some other way of thinking is needed.
 In general, people often place statements into two distinct sets, proven and unproven.
-On things which are deemed "proven", if you disagree with science then you are considered to be low-status.
+On things that are deemed "proven", if you disagree with science then you are considered to be low-status.
-Talking about things which are "not known" is deemed as speculation, it is _faux pas_ in most educated circles.
+Talking about things that are "not known" is deemed as speculation, it is a _faux pas_ in most educated circles.
-Yet still it is clear to anyone that, if you wish to stay alive, playing Russian roulette is not a good choice.
+Yet still, it is clear to anyone that, if you wish to stay alive, playing Russian roulette is not a good choice.
 Lack of deterministic knowledge about something is not a reason to stop thinking.
-There are no proven and unproven statements, instead there are models and a probability distribution on them.
+There are no proven and unproven statements, instead, there are models and a probability distribution on them.

 ### Intellectuals